|Panoramic indoor view from the main concourse, 50 yard line.|

 In 1957, eighteen years before the Detroit Lions played their first game in the new stadium, the idea of a sports stadium for metropolitan Detroit was proposed and sent to the Michigan Legislature to build a sports facility via an Olympic Games Authority.
 In 1962 and 1964, a Detroit stadium proposal for the State Fair Grounds was discussed for a 1968 Olympic Games bid.

-In 1966, the idea of a stadium was also incorporated in a proposal for downtown redevelopment for the city of Pontiac, MI.
-However, actual implementation of the idea did not take place until February 1968, when an unofficial committee was formed by Detroit Mayor Jerome Cavanagh to make recommendations on the location and construction of the stadium.
+In 1965 (view article below), the idea of a stadium, conceived by a University of Detroit Professor of Architecture was incorporated in a proposal for downtown redevelopment for the city of Pontiac, MI.
+However, actual implementation of the idea did not take place until February 1968, when an unofficial committee was formed by Detroit Mayor Jerome Cavanagh to make recommendations on the location and construction of a Detroit area stadium.